 This animation, titled ‘For some of us, it’s literally one day at a time’ is made up of a reading of our community correspondent Angela McCrimmon’s wonderful poem of the same name.

-This is the second of three animations created with this funding, and they were co-produced by our Community Correspondents and Amanda Craig from Third Sector Labs.
+This is the second of three animations created with this funding, and they were co-produced by our Community Correspondents and our partner Third Sector Lab.
 The animations explore the lived experience of people experiencing stigma due to what is sometimes referred to as ‘severe and enduring mental illness’.

 With the launch of the first animation, which you can watch here, we began collecting data from our Instagram followers about stigma and mental health.
 With this data, we released a series of blog posts called ‘Collating your responses’ where we shared your anonymous responses to a series of questions including ‘why do you think some mental illnesses are more stigmatised than others?’
 Read the first blog post in this series by clicking here.